alvinj/AlPad/README.md

 If you run into any problems with the build script, just make the _classes_ directory manually if necessary, and that may resolve the problem.

+Note: I was trying to get this project working with my MacIosComponents library, but some part of that integration wasn’t working.

 Icon